mturkol/networkedBattleship/README.md

 # Networked BattleShip Game

-> lpsd - a program to calculate spectral estimates by Michael Troebs  and
-> Gerhard Heinzel, (c) 2003, 2004
+> networkedBattleship - a BattleShip game written in C++

 This repository provides the implementation of a turn-based Networked BattleShip game using socket programming principles.
 The game can be played either between